OpenGippsland/SimStudio-v2/BookingSystemRules.md

 - Valid date formats are required
 - End time must be after start time
 - Bookings are made in hourly increments

+## Recent Improvements

+### 1. Database Migration to Supabase
+- Migrated from SQLite to Supabase for better serverless compatibility
+- Updated all API endpoints to use Supabase client
+- Fixed type handling for query parameters in API endpoints

+### 2. Enhanced Coach Booking Validation
+- Improved validation to check coach availability for the entire booking duration
+- Fixed overlapping booking detection to prevent double-booking coaches
+- Enhanced error messages to provide more specific information about booking conflicts

+### 3. Booking Management UI
+- Added a dedicated bookings page with improved visualization
+- Implemented booking cancellation functionality with automatic credit refunds
+- Added grouping of bookings by date for better organization

 ## Future Enhancements